llvm/llvm-zorg/premerge/cluster-management.md

 Currently, we have 4 clusters:
  - `llvm-premerge-checks`: the cluster hosting BuildKite Linux runners.
- - `windows-cluster`: the cluster hosting BuildKite Windows runners.
  - `llvm-premerge-cluster-us-central`: The first cluster for GCP hosted runners.
  - `llvm-premerge-cluster-us-west`: The second cluster for GCP hosted runners.

-`llvm-premerge-checks` and `windows-cluster` are part of the old Buildkite infrastructure.
+`llvm-premerge-checks` is part of the old Buildkite infrastructure.
 For the new infrastructure, we have two clusters, `llvm-premerge-cluster-us-central` and `llvm-premerge-cluster-us-west` for GCP hosted runners to form a high availability setup.
 They both load balance, and